-1. Click Server Files and Folders in the navigation pane.
-Then click is and select

-Folder Shortcut.
-The New Folder Shortcut window appears.

-- 2. In the Name box, enter the name of the folder. - 3.
-From the Folder Type drop-down list, specify whether the shortcut refers to a SAS server folder or an FTP folder. - 4.
+- 1. Click Server Files and Folders in the navigation pane.
+Then click and select Folder Shortcut.
+The New Folder Shortcut window appears. - 2.
+In the Name box, enter the name of the folder. - From the Folder Type drop-down list, specify whether the shortcut refers to a SAS server folder or an FTP folder. - 4.
 If you are creating a shortcut to a SAS server folder, enter the physical path for the directory in the Directory box or click Browse to select a directory.
-To create a new folder when you are selecting a directory, click Selection and the selection of t
+To create a new folder when you are selecting a directory, click ...